$16.95

 Kevin Pilkington

 Kevin Pilkington is a member of the writing faculty at Sarah Lawrence College.
-He is the author of ten collections: Spare Change was the La Jolla Poets Press National Book Award winner; Getting By won The Ledge Chapbook Award; In the Eyes of a Dog received the New York Book Festival Award; The Unemployed Man Who Became a Tree was a Milt Kessler Poetry Book Award finalist.
-His poetry has appeared in many anthologies including: Birthday Poems: A Celebration, Western Wind, and Contemporary Poetry of New England.
+He is the author of ten poetry collections and two novels.
+His debut collection Spare Change was the La Jolla Poets Press National Book Award winner; Getting By won The Ledge Chapbook Award; In the Eyes of a Dog received the New York Book Festival Award; Where You Want To Be: New and Selected Poems was an IPPY Award Winner.
+His last collection Playing Poker With Tennessee Williams was his third published by Black Lawrence Press.
 Over the years, he has been nominated for four Pushcarts.
-His poems have appeared in numerous magazines including: The Harvard Review, Poetry, Ploughshares, Iowa Review, Boston Review, Yankee, The Galway Review, Columbia, North American Review, etc. He has taught and lectured at numerous colleges and universities including The New School, Manhattanville College, MIT, University of Michigan, Susquehanna University, Georgia Tech.
-His debut novel Summer Shares was published in 2012 and a paperback edition was reissued in summer 2014.
-His collection Where You Want To Be: New and Selected Poems was a 2017 IPPY Award Winner.
-Playing Poker With Tennessee Williams was published by Black Lawrence Press in 2021.
-His second novel entitled Taking On Secrets was published by Blue Jade Press in September 2022.
-His newest collection entitled Walking on October is forthcoming from Black Lawrence Press in early 2027.
+His poems have appeared in numerous anthologies and magazines including: The Harvard Review, Poetry, Ploughshares, Iowa Review, Boston Review, The Galway Review, Columbia, North American Review, etc. He has taught and lectured at colleges and universities throughout the country including The New School, Manhattanville College, MIT, Maine Media College, University of Michigan, Susquehanna University, Georgia Tech.
+He lives in New York City.

 Visit Author Page